 The crime of lewd acts with a child is criminalized in California Penal Code 288 PC.
 If you were charged with this or any other sex crime, Lluis Law’s criminal attorneys can help you fight the charges.

 We have over 50 years of combined experience dealing with these issues with good results for our clients.
-Call now and request a free consultation with any of our attorneys.
+Call now and request a personalized consultation with any of our attorneys.

 Below we explain in detail the elements of crime, sanctions and possible defenses.